zerkz/mcp/README.md

 - `sf-get-username` - Determines the appropriate username or alias for Salesforce operations, handling both default orgs and Dev Hubs.
 - `sf-resume` - Resumes a long-running operation that wasn't completed by another tool.
-- `sf-suggest-cli-command` - Suggests an `sf` Salesforce CLI command based on a natural language query.
-The tool finds relevant CLI commands from a local index and uses an LLM to construct the precise command to fulfill your request.

 #### Orgs Toolset